Sharky999/Axon-Bodycam/README.md

 2. **Windows Defender**: Click "More info" → "Run anyway" when SmartScreen appears
 3. **VirusTotal**: Many engines flag it, but major ones (Microsoft, ESET, Kaspersky) typically don't

-### 🛡️ Verify for yourself
-- The source code is **100% open source** - review it on this GitHub
-- Check `main.js` - you can see exactly what the keyboard listener does
-- The app only communicates with: OBS (localhost), your browser (localhost), and GitHub (for updates)

 ---